samir-dewan/luna-testum/README.md

 3 - Make multiple Category buttons clickable - right now, you can only select one Category to filter down on.
 It would make more sense, particularly as the number of articles increase, to have multiple Category buttons and therefore filters applicable by the user.

+POST-ATTEMPT: I've improved the Category filter buttons and section to wrap around, making the buttons smaller in padding but also becoming more interactive.
+On click, the buttons now show a tick next to them and become darker, and on hover, they grow larger.
+On mobile they take up a lot of space - if I had more time, I would conditionally render a dropdown box with the filters and only show the filters that were active on mobile breakpoints.

 ```

 ## Task 2 - Test Coverage 🤓